data-8/connector-instructors/README.md

 Once your notebook is ready for distribution, you must to upload it to Github so that it can publicly accessed online.

-For those who are familiar with `git` and Github, push your file to the `gh-pages` of your repo.
-The file should then be available at `http://data8.org/<repo_name>/<file_name>`.
+For those who are familiar with `git` and Github, push your file(s) to the `gh-pages` of your repo.
+The file(s) should then be available at `http://data8.org/<repo_name>/<file_name>`.

 If you are not familiar with `git`/Github, follow the instructions below.